MicrosoftDocs/cpp-docs/docs/c-language/ASAN/new-delete-type-mismatch.md

 # New delete type mismatch

 In the following C++ example only ~Base, not ~Derived is called.
 This is because Base's dtor is not virtual.
-When we `delete b`, the destructor is "hard wired" by default, to delete an empty base class (or 1-byte on Windows).
+When we `delete b`, the destructor is hard wired by default, to delete an empty base class (or 1-byte on Windows).
 This is an error common to C++ inheritance.

-## Example - new delete type mismatch
+## Example - virtual destructor

 ```cpp
 #include <memory>